Author: Oleksii Kachaiev <kachayev@gmail.com>

 from functools import reduce

-from typing import Dict, Iterable, List, Mapping, Optional, Tuple, Union
+from typing import Dict, Iterable, List, Literal, Mapping, Optional, Tuple, Union

 import numpy as np